HISTORY OF J.R.R. TOLKIEN: A 100-YEAR LOVE AFFAIR

 Warren Lewis, C.S Lewis’s older brother and also a writer and an Inkling, wrote that,

 “Properly speaking, it was neither a club nor a literary society, though it partook of the nature of both.
 There were no rules, officers, agendas, or formal elections.”

 The Love of the Inklings

-Now a local tourist destination, the group met for many years at the pub The Eagle and the Child in Oxford in a backroom called the Rabbit Room.
+Now a local tourist destination, the pub The Eagle and Child was where the group met for many years in Oxford, in a backroom called the Rabbit Room.
 Today there are pictures on the walls of the room remembering the members.
 They’d gather on Tuesdays and share a pint and a reading.

 “The unpayable debt that I owe to Lewis was not ‘influence’ as it is ordinarily understood but sheer encouragement.
 He was for long my only audience.
 Only from him did I ever get the idea that my ‘stuff’ could be more than a private hobby.
 But for his interest and unceasing eagerness for more I should never have brought The L. of the R. to a conclusion.”

 When Lewis died a decade ahead of him, Tolkien was devastated.
 He wrote:

 “So far I have felt the normal feelings of a man of my age—like an old tree that is losing all its leaves one by one: This feels like an axe-blow near the roots.”